nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ### Automatic archive restore

 _Automatic archive restore_ is a special case of the seed restore operation.
-It allows SM to automatically restore its archive if it is corrupted or missing from a predefined restore source so that the accelerated sync use case is supported automatically.
+It allows the SM to automatically restore its archive if it is corrupted or missing from a predefined restore source so that the accelerated sync use case is supported automatically.
 Although this mechanism can be used with a remote URL, it is typically used with `:latest` or `:group-latest` configured as a restore source.

 _Automatic archive restore_ is configured in the `database.autoRestore` section and will execute for every Storage Manager in the database deployment when all of the below conditions are met: